theJYC/checkedin./README.md

 ## FAQ

-### Who are Fredrick T. and Ryan C.?

-**They are two sample inputs that have been populated to visualise what happens when the user submits the 'add to contact' form.**

-Make sure to hover your mouse over the `↠ notes ↞` to preview the note snippet that is submitted for the particular CheckedIn occasion!

 ### Why does the user submit the contact's last initial, instead of last name?

 The currently deployed application is an MVP and functions entirely on the front end, through the use of the Web Storage API.